sdaly-ie/css_dropdown_buttons/README.md

 ##### HTML5 and CSS3.

 ### Description of the task completed in this demonstration:
-##### The navigation toolbar when hovered, activates by dropping down smoothly list items.
+##### When the navigation toolbar button is hovered over by the users cursor, it activates a drop down list (smooth).